 The XVA challenges energy traders face in a complicated and volatile market

 Despite being a multitrillion-dollar global industry, energy markets have yet to adopt industry-standard, widely accepted methods for XVA pricing, model analytics and risk management.
-As the energy sector has recently experienced extreme fluctuations in price and other dynamics due, in part, to pandemic-related and geopolitical effects, in this paper we take a look at some of the challenges energy traders face when seeking to apply XVAs to their derivatives transactions.
+As the energy sector has recently experienced extreme fluctuations in price and other dynamics due, in part, to Covid-19 pandemic-related and geopolitical effects, in this paper we take a look at some of the challenges energy traders face when seeking to apply XVAs to their derivatives transactions.

 • Why applying XVAs in the energy markets is significantly different than traditional asset classes.

-• Unique factors such as physical delivery, weather, seasonality, and storage.
+• Unique factors, such as physical delivery, weather, seasonality and storage.

 • How volatility and frequent boom-and-bust cycles can mean outsized instability of XVAs.